planetlabs/planet-client-python/docs/cli/cli-intro.md

 ## cURL

 Another incredibly powerful and useful tool is [cURL](https://curl.se/).
-It's the key tool to make any HTTP request from the command-line.
-There's a good [hands-on introduction](https://www.freecodecamp.org/news/how-to-start-using-curl-and-why-a-hands-on-introduction-ea1c913caaaa/) from freeCodeCamp.
+It’s the key tool to make any HTTP request from the command-line.
+There’s a good [hands-on introduction](https://www.freecodecamp.org/news/how-to-start-using-curl-and-why-a-hands-on-introduction-ea1c913caaaa/) from freeCodeCamp.